 The Aurora collection has been inspired by the northern and southern lights and the sweeping cable design up the front of the Borealis Socks are reminiscent of the lights travelling across the night sky.
 Knit in Doulton Border Leicester 4ply in the ‘Saltholme’ colourway (I will be doing a separate blog post on this amazing yarn soon), these socks are knit from the cuff-down using a heel flap and gusset and come in sizes for all the family from baby to XL.
 The beautiful cable design is used on the adult socks, with a more simple version of the cable used for the smaller sizes.

 This pattern uses the German Twisted Cast-On.
-You can sign up to receive your free PDF guide to this cast-on method here.
+You can find a video tutorial for this method here.